 So, a key skill I feel will be people skills.
 The ability to communicate well within a team and externally.
 Furthermore, the working demographic is changing within tech.
 It is becoming more diverse!

-A new range of ages, backgrounds and genders, so the ability to connect with one another is a highly sought after skill.
-Communication extends to machines too.
-Programming languages such as Java, Python, C++, CSS to name a few are forming the foundations of companies.
+A new range of ages, backgrounds and genders, so the ability to connect is a highly sought-after skill.
+Communication extends to machines, too.
+Programming languages such as Java, Python, C++, and CSS, to name a few, are forming the foundations of companies.
 So basic knowledge in these languages will do anyone good.

 Want to learn to code at home?
 Check out these free courses to learn to code >>